Workflow Review Retouching Gear Wacom Movink

 Connect and start editing

-Use the Movink with a compatible computer over USB-C for a clean, portable pen display setup that is easy to integrate into a professional editing workflow.
+Use the Movink with a compatible computer over USB-C for a clean portable pen display setup that drops neatly into a professional retouching workflow.

 2